-Each of our NEOs received annual incentive compensation for 2020, based upon the actual performance of the Company and, for Messrs.
-Sigloch and Westermeyer, the performance of the business lines which they oversee, relative to the performance targets (as described below) established by the Committee on February 5, 2020 (as reviewed and revised on July 31, 2020).
+Each of our NEOs received annual incentive compensation for 2022 based upon the actual performance of the Company relative to the performance targets (as described below), which were established by the Committee on February 3, 2022.
 The table below shows the target annual incentive award for each of our NEOs.

-For 2020, the amount of incentive compensation payable to each of our named executive officers was calculated as follows:
+For 2022, the amount of incentive compensation payable to each of our named executive officers was calculated as follows: